We Are All Disabled

 Maybe it’s because we consider being disabled or becoming disabled is the worst thing that can happen to a person, except for dying.

-When I created the open call for this show, people asked me if I’d consider them disabled.
+When I created the open call for a Disability Pride art show, people asked me if I’d consider them disabled.
 That’s when I realized I needed to ask myself: how do we define what a disability is?
 When you have an impairment and cannot do something, you are disabled.
 This could mean you are physically impaired, like me, from an accident, an illness, or a degenerative disease and need to use a wheelchair.
 While being physically disabled tends to be more visible, other disabilities are not always acknowledged because they are invisible such as being deaf, neurodivergent, chronically, or terminally ill.
 Impairments such as ADHD, depression, bipolar disorder, autism, and schizophrenia, or ailments like lupus, rheumatoid arthritis, or cancer are not immediately apparent.
 When combined, disability becomes the largest minority.

 As a species, humans are essentially disabled.
 We lack many of the abilities other beings have, but we desire: we cannot fly; we do not run incredibly fast; we are not small enough to enter and occupy tiny spaces; we cannot breathe underwater indefinitely; we cannot communicate for miles through the air or the soil.
 In addition, modern humans cannot exist on this planet as it is and as it changes: we cannot survive extreme heat or cold; we are unable to walk barefoot on all terrains; most can no longer forage, hunt, or grow our own food.
-When humans desired to overcome these impairments, people created gear, machines, and technology to accommodate ourselves in a world that did not seemingly accommodate humans enough: planes, trains, automobiles, streets, sidewalks, cameras, microscopes, breathing machines, phones, computers, sunscreen, polar fleece, shoes for every surface of the earth, tractors, mills, factory farming, and industrial slaughterhouses.
+When humans desired to overcome these impairments, people created an infrastructure, machines, and technology to accommodate ourselves in a world that did not seemingly accommodate humans enough: planes, trains, automobiles, streets, sidewalks, cameras, microscopes, breathing machines, phones, computers, sunscreen, polar fleece, shoes for every surface of the earth, tractors, mills, factory farming, and industrial slaughterhouses.
 But we stopped before these accommodations included everyone.
 This is not our greatest sin.
-Perhaps, as humans, we simply did not have a vision yet of what was possible, of what, and who, was yet to come.
+Perhaps, as humans, we did not have a vision of what was possible, of what, and who was yet to come.